-This olive oil cake is topped with labneh and fresh figs and is scented with Grand Marnier.
+Here’s a recipe for an olive oil cake topped with frosting and fresh fig. It’s is scented with Grand Marnier.
 It’s a really sophisticated take on an olive oil cake.
-It’s not grainy at all.
 And if I do say so myself, has a rather luxurious, smooth texture.
 It also has a really creamy, tight crumb.
 You can obviously tell I have a love of making cakes with olive oil from the sheer number of recipes here.
 But this one is a little different but equally as delicious.

 To make this Grand Marnier olive oil cake, first, measure out all of the dry ingredients, wet ingredients, and the eggs/sugar in three different bowls. you’ll want to whip the eggs and sugar together so they get a good amount of air in the mixture.
 Alternate mixing in the dry and wet ingredients in thirds, and then bake in a prepared springform pan.

 What I think made the difference here is that this cake is baked low and slow at 325 for nearly 90 minutes.
 It creates an even, tight moist cake density that is really silky and flavorful.

 Go forth and conquer!
 This recipe is adapted from Serious Eats’ publishing of the Dahlia Bakery cookbook recipe.

 - 1 1/2 cups whole milk at room temperature

 - 1 cup labneh or creme fraiche